Murphy-matth/RoyalKnights/README.md

 `...
 The terms 'approved by the Councils', 'passed by the Councils', 'decided by the Councils' are used to refer to any motion drafted by 'Council' and approved by 'High Council'.`

 `...
 The phrase 'The position A is appointed by B' is used to indicate that a certain department or person <B> has total or shared control on the people who fill a specific role or position <A>.`
-# R.K.R.
-Title 1 ー Structure
+# “RKR„ Title 1 ー Structure
 ### 1 RKR § 01 ー High Council
 **( a ) Position of High Council ー**<br>  `'High Council' is the highest institution.`<br>
 **( b ) Powers of High Council ー**